DanielMateusGit/Uri-parse-simulator/README.md

 paradigm.

 Everything has been tested on SWI_PROLOG and LISPWORKS.
-The syntax parsed is specified in the pdf.
+The syntax parsed is specified in the pdf 202202 LP E2P URI v4.pdf

+The project was evaluated 30/30 and the general knowledge of both paradigs 28/30.